-Relationship with the Regional Hub

-About ninety-two (92) percent of survey respondents named Amarillo as the regional hub for their community for healthcare, shopping, entertainment, etc. with a few respondents (primarily in cities under 1,000) saying a Texas Panhandle micropolitan city or City outside of Texas Panhandle was their regional hub.
+Relationship with Regional Hub About ninety-two (92) percent of survey respondents named Amarillo as the regional hub for their community for healthcare, shopping, entertainment, etc. with a few respondents (primarily in cities under 1,000) saying a Texas Panhandle micropolitan city or City outside of Texas Panhandle was their regional hub.
 Most communities characterized their community's relationship with Amarillo as neutral or positive.
 However, about seventy-four (74) percent of respondents disagreed or strongly disagreed that Amarillo brings tax dollars into their community with only three respondents, all in micropolitan cities, agreed Amarillo brings tax dollars into their communities.

-The affect respondents believe Amarillo has on their community's economy ranged depending on the size of the city.
+The effect respondents believe Amarillo has on their community's economy ranged depending on the size of the city.
 People in the smallest communities (under 1,000) mostly thought Amarillo isolates itself form its neighboring, smaller communities, but larger communities did not.
 About sixty-four (64) percent of people in communities from 1,000 to 4,000 people think Amarillo provides resources and opportunities for their communities, but every other community category had more people answer that Amarillo draws resources and opportunities away from their communities.
 Additionally, seventy-five (75) percent of respondents in communities of 4,001 to 10,000 said Amarillo has decreased their community's population.
 Micropolitan communities leaned slightly more toward "Amarillo contributes to employment opportunities in my community." and "Amarillo supplies workforce for businesses or industry in my community", but smaller communities tended to believe the opposite.
+In 2019, twelve West Texas A&M University art students and Assistant Professor of Painting and Drawing Jonathan Revett, painted a new mural on the corner of Fourth Avenue and 23rd Street in Canyon, Texas.
+The students were inspired by the history and culture of the Panhandle region and decided to focus on a theme which would exemplify the region's diverse culture.
+A pioneering couple and sheep herder are featured set against the backdrop of the familiar landscape of Palo Duro Canyon and Lighthouse rock formation.
+Students also choose to paint notable locals including Georgia O'Keefe, Col. Charles Goodnight, Matthew Bone's Hooks and Quanah Parker as facades in the canyon cliffside.
+A New Day Mural | Canyon, Texas Source: Canyon News Accessed: July 2021 Photo: Paige Witthar SWOT ANALYSIS Survey respondents were asked about the strengths of their community and their community's most important economic needs.
+Chart 1.5 and 1.6 reflect their answers as the average for each of the following population groups and overall survey average.